 Also, be sure to visit our International Volunteerism Resource Center for more information on volunteering in another country as well as check out the thousands of volunteer opportunities and internships posted on Idealist by organizations from around the world.

-Please note: we are beginning a redesign of our Volunteer Resource Center and are not currently adding resources to this page.
+Please note: This page is no longer actively maintained.
 If you would like the Idealist community to know about your organization, please create an account with us.
 Once you have an account, our users can find you when they search for organizations like yours, and you can post jobs, volunteer opportunities, and events for all to see.
 Creating an account is free.
 To get started, click on the blue "Add Your Org" button in the upper right corner of this page.

 If you have questions or comments about using this page, please contact us.